eclipse-archived/ceylon-lang.org/documentation/1.3/reference/tool/config.md

 Supported properties include:

-* `url` - the URL of the repository.
-Besides remote URLs like `http://repo.example.com` and `maven:`, this includes references to folders on the local file system, either absolute like `/huge-disk/tom/ceylon/repocache`, or relative to the project folder like `modules` or `./my-modules`.
+- `url` &mdash; the URL of the repository.
+May be:

+  - a remote URL like `http://repo.example.com` and `maven:`, or
+  - a reference to a folder on the local file system, either absolute like `/huge-disk/tom/ceylon/repocache`, or relative to the project folder like `modules` or `./my-modules`.

   This property is required.
-* `user` - the user name if the repository requires authentication
+- `user` &mdash; the user name if the repository requires authentication
-* `password` - the plain text password if the repository allows plain text authentication
+- `password` &mdash; the plain text password if the repository allows plain text authentication
-* `password-alias` - the name of an alias in a `[keystore]` which holds the password, an alternative to using the `password` property.
+- `password-alias` &mdash; the name of an alias in a `[keystore]` which holds the password, an alternative to using the `password` property.
-* `password-keystore` - the name of the `[keystore]` which holds the `password-alias`, if not the default `[keystore]`
+- `password-keystore` &mdash; the name of the `[keystore]` which holds the `password-alias`, or, if not, the default `[keystore]`

 Using `[repository]` definitions like the above you can now refer to it from within the `[repositories]` section like this (pay attention to the `+` sign which is required):